 In sleep medicine, we talk about two systems in the body which help people to fall asleep on time.
 Today we are talking about the homeostatic sleep drive.
 Although it has a complicated name, it is easy to understand.
 The longer you stay awake, the sleepier you are.
 Sleep drive essentially is your likelihood of falling asleep at a given time.
 Interestingly, this phenomenon is caused by the gradual accumulation of a neurotransmitter called adenosine during the day which is gradually reduce during sleep.
 The second system is called the circadian system or body clock and I will cover it in a later post.

-When you look at sleep drive in a graph, it increases until you go to sleep, then it slowly decreases until you wake up in the morning.
+When you look at sleep drive in a graph, you see that it it increases until you go to sleep, then it slowly decreases until you wake up in the morning.

 Staying Up Later Means Falling Asleep Quicker

 The reason adjusting bedtime later can help with insomnia is that it harnesses the body’s natural sleep drive to make falling asleep easier.
 When we move bedtime later in a child, we call that bedtime fading .
-When we do that in a teenager or adult, we call it sleep restriction.
+When we do that in a teenager or adult, we call it sleep restriction, and it is a component of cognitive behavioral therapy for insomnia (CBT-I), the gold standard treatment for insomnia in individuals 18 and up. .
 Either way, the principle is the same.
 The key, either way, is ensuring that the wake time does not extend later as well, as the goal is maximizing sleepiness at bedtime.

 In the next part of this serious I’m going to talk about the circadian system and how it interacts with sleep drive.